bagder/uncurled/people.md

 question on the mailing list anyway.
 There are also a fair share of "I do not want to air my problem or question in the public because of reasons."

-Dealing with issues privately scales very badly.
+Dealing with issues privately scales terribly.
 The questions are often similar and are much better taken care of in public so that many people can learn from the response and many people can help out to provide the responses in the first place.

-I personally push back strongly on this behavior and either the user either takes the issue to the proper public forum, or ask for a support contract setup to maintain the private discussion.
+I push back strongly on this behavior and either the user need to take the issue to the proper public forum, or ask for a support contract setup to maintain the private discussion.

 ## People will provide feedback on irrelevant places